-There is a lot of different manufacturers of winches and each with the pros and cons.
+There are a lot of different manufacturers of winches and each with pros and cons.
 Here are 3 top winches companies that I recommend in order of popularity according to me.

 Don’t get me wrong, but I really do think you’re just paying for a name when you buy Warn.
-I have started to put only Superwinch on all my machines because they do just as good and often at an excellent price too.
-It’s not only me doing this, but big name ATV manufacturers are starting to ship Superwinch on their stock machines too.
+I have started to put only Superwinch on all my machines because they do just as well and often at an excellent price too.
+It’s not only me doing this, but big-name ATV manufacturers are starting to ship Superwinch on their stock machines too.

 Before You Install